blindrun/soat-miner/README.md

 - **NVIDIA runs on CUDA.**
 - **Linux and Windows.**

-Vulkan was chosen for AMD because of driver availability, not speed.
-Every gaming-oriented AMD distribution ships a working Vulkan driver — RADV ran this on Bazzite with no setup at all — whereas AMD OpenCL needs ROCm, amdgpu-pro or Mesa rusticl and is frequently missing entirely.

 Every mainstream Autolykos miner is a closed-source binary.
 That is a poor fit for a machine that also holds SSH keys, API tokens and real work — so this one is source-available end to end and ships with the test that proves it computes